meetdomaine/Kit/documentation/content/docs/critical-css.md

 We've baked in configurable logic that can automatically create dedicated CSS files for different pages of a Shopify site.
 So, you can have a CSS file that targets product pages, account pages or a specific page template individually.

-The functionality leverages the module grouping folders that were outlined in the "Folder naming convention" section below.
+This functionality leverages the module grouping folders that were outlined in the "Folder naming convention" section below.
 How CSS files are requested on certain pages are informed by these folder names.
 See below:

 ```bash
 src